OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Delete vCenter Hooks
 ~~~~~~~~~~~~~~~~~~~~

 A hook can be deleted if its ID is known.
-The ID can be retrieved using onehook list, and then deleted using the following command.
+The ID can be retrieved using onehook list and then deleted using the following command:

 .. prompt:: bash $ auto